 • Prosthetics

 VA providers can help women Veterans learn about diabetes, related risk factors, and ways to prevent type 2 diabetes.
 Care teams at VA are available to help diagnose and manage diabetes.
-Care teams include primary care providers, nurse educators, pharmacists, dieticians, and specialists (endocrinologists).
+Care teams include primary care providers, nurse educators, pharmacists, dietitian, and specialists (endocrinologists).
 You can actively participate in taking care of your diabetes by maintaining a healthy diet and staying physically active.

 How do I access services for diabetes at VA?